parcel-bundler/website/src/getting-started/webapp.md

 By default Parcel uses the following browserslist config: [`> 0.25%`](https://browserl.ist/?q=%3E+0.25%25) this will be a good default for most applications.

-However it is always a good idea to create a custom browserslist config to ensure it always matches your user-base.

 ### Why configure browserslist

-Having a custom browserslist ensures you are in full control of which browsers your application supports, for example you need to support IE 11, than you can define: [`>0.25%, ie 11`](https://browserl.ist/?q=%3E0.25%25%2C+ie+11).
+Having a custom browserslist ensures you are in full control of which browsers your application supports, for example you need to support IE 11, than you can define: [`> 0.25%, ie 11`](https://browserl.ist/?q=%3E0.25%25%2C+ie+11).
 This will ensure IE 11 will always work regardless of the market percentage it will have in the future.

-On the other side it is also useful for reducing bundle size as supporting a lot and outdated browsers results in a lot of polyfills, for example if you don't need to support IE 11 or Opera Mini you can use [`>0.25%, not ie 11, not op_mini all`](https://browserl.ist/?q=%3E+0.25%25%2C+not+ie+11%2C+not+op_mini+all) which should in turn reduce bundle size.
+On the other side it is also useful for reducing bundle size as supporting a lot and outdated browsers results in a lot of polyfills, for example if you don't need to support IE 11 or Opera Mini you can use [`> 0.25%, not ie 11, not op_mini all`](https://browserl.ist/?q=%3E+0.25%25%2C+not+ie+11%2C+not+op_mini+all) which should in turn reduce bundle size, which results in faster load times and happy users/customers.

 ### How to configure browserslist